TheTexta/obsidian-main/Mathematics/Tangent.md

-The IROC or [[Derivative]] of a function at a given point. the interval used to find the iroc of a interval can be a centred [[interval]], following interval and
+The IROC or [[Derivative]] of a function at a given point. the interval used to find the iroc of a interval can be a centred [[Interval]], following interval and